GoogleForCreators/web-stories-wp/readme.txt

 = 1.33.0 =

-This release includes Google Analytics 4 (GA4) support improved compatibility with Ezoic, support for MGID ads, and several bug fixes.
+This release includes Google Analytics 4 (GA4) support, improved compatibility with Ezoic, support for MGID ads, and several bug fixes.

 = 1.32.0 =